 "It's actually pretty easy to figure out," says Toronto dermatologist and IHHS Board Member Dr. Nowell Solish, co-author of "Focal Hyperhidrosis: Diagnosis and Management" (Canadian Medical Association Journal, Jan.
 4, 2005.)
 "With secondary hyperhidrosis, the onset is sudden."

 Unlike secondary hyperhidrosis, primary hyperhidrosis is a longstanding medical condition that begins before age 25.
-Primary hyperhidrosis can affect one or more body areas, most often the palms, armpits, soles of the feet or face and sometimes the groin and under the breasts in men and women.
+Primary hyperhidrosis can affect one or more body areas, most often the palms (called palmar hyperhidrosis), armpits (called axillary hyperhidrosis), soles of the feet (called plantar hyperhidrosis) or face (called craniofacial hyperhidrosis) and sometimes the groin and under the breasts in men and women.
 Secondary hyperhidrosis, on the other hand, is generalized, typically involving the whole body.
 This type of excess sweat may seem to come on for no apparent reason – although a closer look at the patient will typically reveal a root problem.
 This is why this type of hyperhidrosis is called "secondary."
 The excess sweat is secondary to the more primary condition.

 Whether you have primary or secondary hyperhidrosis can be determined by asking yourself a few questions as outlined by (and published in the Journal of the American Academy of Dermatology, 2004, Vol. 51, P. 274-86) St. Louis dermatologist Dr. Dee Anna Glaser.
-Dr. Glaser is an IHHS founding board member and an internationally recognized expert in hyperhidrosis.
+Dr. Glaser is one of the founders of the International Hyperhidrosis Society and an internationally recognized expert in hyperhidrosis.
 First, says Glaser, ask yourself if you have experienced focal visible excess sweat for at least six months without apparent cause.
 If the answer is "yes," then the next step is determining whether you meet at least two of the following criteria:

 If you meet at least two of the above criteria, chances are you have primary hyperhidrosis, and you should make an appointment with a medical professional familiar with treatment options for people with hyperhidrosis.
-(Check our physician finder database for a doctor near you.)
 Some dermatologists believe upwards of 90 percent of people who present with excessive sweating will be diagnosed with primary hyperhidrosis.